 With support from the Claude Moore Charitable Foundation again in 2008, the second annual Claude Moore Lecture, entitled "The Madisonian Persuasion Today," was given by syndicated columnist George F. Will in the Montpelier Room of the Madison Building at the Library of Congress in Washington, D.C. on September 22, 2008.

 With the Claude Moore Charitable Foundation's support, the Center for the Constitution hosted the 2009 Claude Moore Lecture on September 21, 2009.
 This year's speaker was Pulitzer Prize-winning author Jon Meacham,who delivered a talk entitled, "In the Beginning: Washington, Madison, and the Constitution's First Year."
 The lecture took place in the Capitol Visitor Center of the United States Capitol in Washington, D.C.

 In 2010, the Claude Moore Charitable Foundation supported creation of a survey designed to gage constitutional knowledge and understanding of the American public.
 The survey was completed in the summer of 2010 and on September 21, 2010, in collaboration with the National Archives Experience, the Center for the Constitution at James Madison's Montpelier hosted a panel discussion of the results of the survey.
-Video of this event is now available, a transcript will be available from the National Archives soon.

 2012 Claude Moore Lecture speakers.
 From left to right: Peter Kastor, panelist; Benjamin Wittes, panelist; Pietro Nivola, panelist; and Roger Mudd, moderator.